-Electric blankets are a potential source of a fire if not used and stored correctly.
+Electric blankets are a potential fire hazard if not used and stored correctly.

 Follow these tips to reduce the risk of a fire in your home: